leon-ai/blog.getleon.ai/content/blog/a-better-nlp-1-0-0-beta-7/index.md

 ### Context Switching

 ...
 Create image of how it works under the hood ...
+Small timeline showing classifications prioritization with newly set context and hold entities, so can omit required entities

 Classification prioritization belonging to the same domain first